Quantum Circuit Representation of Combinatorial Matrix Functions: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec: quantum spin model}, we introduce our quantum spin model and analyze its Hamiltonian.
-In Sec.~\ref{sec: diagonal-free}, we discuss the real symmetric matrices whose all diagonal elements are zero and their connection to hafnians and permanents.
+In Sec.~\ref{sec: diagonal-free}, we discuss real symmetric matrices with zero diagonal elements and their connection to hafnians and permanents.
 In Sec.~\ref{sec: non diagonal-free}, we extend the analysis to general real symmetric matrices for the loop-hafnian case.
 In Sec.~\ref{sec: uni_of_ftns}, we show how our framework unifies permanents, hafnians, and loop-hafnians.
-In Sec.~\ref{sec:simulation on quantum computer}, we discuss an efficient quantum circuit implementation.
-In particular, the quantum state required for the loop-hafnian case is nontrivial, we describe its preparation in Sec.~\ref{app: implementation of phi1}.
-Finally, in Sec.~\ref{sec: conclusion and discussion}, we present our conclusion and discuss the future direction.
+In Sec.~\ref{sec:simulation on quantum computer}, we discuss the simulation of Ising spin dynamics on a quantum circuit.
+In particular, the quantum state required for the loop-hafnian case is nontrivial; we describe its preparation in Sec.~\ref{app: implementation of phi1}.
+Finally, in Sec.~\ref{sec: conclusion and discussion}, we present our conclusions and discuss future directions.